 That said, not all estates will be taxed.
 First, spouses can leave any amount of property to their spouses, if the spouses are U.S. citizens, free of federal estate tax.
 Second, the estate tax applies only to individual estates valued at more than $5.12 million ($10.24 million for couples) in 2012 (see chart).
 The federal government allows you this tax credit for gifts made during your life or for your estate upon your death.
 Third, gifts to charities are not taxed.

-The heirs of those dying in 2010 will have a choice between applying the new rules for 2011 and 2012 or electing to be covered under the rules that applied in 2010 -- no estate tax but only a limited step-up in the cost basis of inherited assets.
-(For an explanation of this issue, click here.)
+The heirs of those dying in 2010 will have a choice between applying the new rules for 2011 and 2012 or electing to be covered under the rules that applied in 2010 – no estate tax but only a limited step-up in the cost basis of inherited assets.
+(Get a more detailed explanation on step-up in basis and why it matters in estate planning.)
 The law for 2011 and 2012 also makes the estate tax exemption "portable" between spouses.
-This means that if the first spouse to die does not use all of his or her $5 million or $5.12 million exemption, the estate of the surviving spouse may use it.
+This means that if the first spouse to die does not use all of their $5 million or $5.12 million exemption, the estate of the surviving spouse may use it.
 So, for example, John dies in 2011 and passes on $3 million.
-He has no taxable estate and his wife, Mary, can pass on $7 million (her own $5 million exclusion plus her husband's unused $2 million exclusion) free of federal tax.
+He has no taxable estate and his wife, Mary, can pass on $7 million (her own $5 million exclusion, plus her husband's unused $2 million exclusion) free of federal tax.
 (However, to take advantage of this Mary must make an "election" on John's estate tax return.
 Check with your attorney.)

 Making Gifts: The $14,000 Rule